-As the founding editor of Intercontinental Cry I've spent over a decade navigating around Canada's apartheid-driven media landscape.
-I've talked with hundreds of journalists, editors, columnists and publishers--and I've encountered just about every kind of pothole and speed bump you could imagine.
-But even so, it's taken me years to come to a full understanding of indigenous media's role in Canada and the challenges that all indigenous-run print, broadcast and digital media outlets face.
+As the founding editor of Intercontinental Cry I’ve spent the last 15 years navigating in and around Canada’s media landscape.
+I’ve talked with hundreds of journalists, editors, columnists and publishers–and I’ve encountered just about every kind of pothole and speed bump you can imagine.
+But even so, it’s taken me years to come to a full understanding of what indigenous media’s role actually is in Canada and everywhere else.

-CBC's Duncan McCue helped me come to terms with my own narrative through his analysis of Canadian newsroom media failings.
-And now, thanks to Marie Wilson and the Truth and Reconciliation Commission, many others are similarly discovering the value of indigenous media and the full scope of its suppression.
+CBC’s Duncan McCue helped me come to terms with my own narrative through his analysis of Canadian newsroom media failings.
+And so did Marie Wilson, one of three commissioners of the Truth and Reconciliation Commission, who has repeatedly outlined the value of indigenous media and the full scope of its suppression in Canada.

 You see, the Winnipeg government wanted a way to spare the city from having to deal with flooding each spring.
 The government ultimately decided that the best way to do that would be to turn Lake St. Martin’s reserve into a drainage basin.
 In order to create that drainage basin, the people had to go.